TWUOnline/DLC-Help/pages/04.moodle/01.basics/06.Blackboard-Ally/docs.md

 If you have any question, please contact the Online Learning Team at elearning@twu.ca

 !!
 Note our Online team is presenting a TONE workshop on how to use Blackboard Ally on January 28th.
 Look to your inboxes for more details to come.

+## Additional Resources
+As you go through the Ally Guides, you might be wondering about the following:
+- [Beeline Reader](https://www.beelinereader.com/): This format makes reading on-screen easier, faster, and more enjoyable.
+This is helpful for anyone with screen fatigue, as well as those with dyslexia.